OffchainLabs/arbitrum-docs/arbitrum-docs/launch-orbit-chain/orbit-sdk-introduction.md

 <PublicPreviewBannerPartial />

 The Arbitrum Orbit SDK is a comprehensive toolkit designed for intermediate blockchain developers interested in building on the Arbitrum Orbit platform.

-This SDK facilitates creating and managing your own Orbit chain using the advanced capabilities of [Viem](https://viem.sh), a modern alternative to traditional Ethereum libraries like _ethers.js_ and _web3.js_.
+It helps create and manage your own Orbit chain thanks to its integration with [Viem](https://viem.sh), a modern alternative to traditional Ethereum libraries like _ethers.js_ and _web3.js_.

 ### Capabilities of the SDK: